Actis: A Strictly Local Union-Find Decoder: Almost-Local UF

 In each timestep the controller runs \cref{alg:controller_advance}, which simply moves \verb|stage| on if no node is busy.
 This is where the controller--node connectivity is used: the controller need not know \emph{which} node is busy; rather, if \emph{a} node is busy.
 After every \verb|syncing| stage the controller also checks for any active clusters.
 If there are, another growth round is needed so \verb|stage| is reset to \verb|growing|.
 If none, syndrome validation is done so \verb|stage| is set to \verb|burning|.

-Once \verb|stage| reaches \verb|done| the controller stops running \cref{alg:controller_advance} and instead stores the correction $\mathbb C$ made during peeling.
+Once \verb|stage| reaches \verb|done| the controller stops running \cref{alg:controller_advance} and the decoder outputs the correction $\mathbb C$ made during peeling.
+In this paper we do not consider how the decoder offloads $\mathbb C$ and loads in the next $\mathbb S$ as these are topics more relevant to stream decoding.